 I was convinced it would never be published because most journal editors, who increasingly seem to be younger than I am, would just take it as a curmudgeonly satire on the political left, never mind that I could hardly have written the story if some part of me didn’t sympathize with its protagonists.
 But I did find a receptive audience in the fiction editor of The Amaranth Review, who edited it thoroughly and intelligently and also proposed the catchier title “White Girl.”
 (I don’t know if she’d like to be named in connection with this story three years on, so I’ll leave her anonymous here.)

 I was anxious about its publication, thinking I might be “cancelled” by members of the left, but it was published very shortly after the Dallas police shootings (when I knew for an absolute certainty that Trump would be elected, by the way).
 Perennially paranoid, I was now sure the political right would come for me!
-I wrote a nervous introduction to the story on this website, most of which I reproduce below:
+I wrote a nervous introduction to the story on this website, since deleted but most of which I reproduce below:

 “White Girl” is a short story in the form of a confession about the political assassination of a police officer by his own daughter.
 While I wrote it about two years ago out of a sense of looming civil strife, I did not imagine that it would be published in a summer when something like the violence it describes is actually occurring.
 Just to be on the safe side, let me be clear that I am in no way endorsing such violence (my own belief is that so-called revolutionary or radical violence usually either reinforces whatever authority it presumes to oppose or turns its perpetrators into just the kind of people they set out to resist).